 1 liter sized spray bottle

-1 liter warm filtered water
+1 liter warm water

 ½ teaspoon neem oil